 If you are planning to move to another location and leave UMB, the IRB must be notified.
-You can either have another UMB investigator assume Principal Investigator responsibilities, or you can close each of your research studies with the IRB, or you can transfer the research studies to the new location.
+You can have another UMB investigator assume principal investigator responsibilities, you can close each of your research studies with the IRB, or you can transfer the research studies to the new location.

-You must also notify the IRB in writing of the plan for either destroying the data or transferring the data to another Principal Investigator.
+You also must notify the IRB in writing of the plan for destroying the data or transferring the data to another principal investigator.
 The original research study documents are the property of UMB and must remain at UMB.

 Contact the Human Research Protections Office (HRPO) or IRB chair immediately to discuss the situation.
 If there is no time to make this contact, see the HRP-317 - WORKSHEET - Emergency Use of a Test Article for the regulatory criteria allowing such a use and make sure these criteria are followed.
 You will need to submit a report of the use to the IRB WITHIN FIVE DAYS of the use and an IRB application for initial review WITHIN 30 DAYS.

 If you fail to submit the report within five days or the IRB application for initial review within 30 days, you will be restricted from submitting new human research until the report and IRB application for initial review have been received.
 For additional information, see HRP-023 SOP: Emergency Use of a Test Article Review